 Hunger is important for weight loss — it signals your body when it's time for your next meal or snack.
 But for everyone's sake, you want to avoid getting hangry.
 So how to you gauge how much hunger is OK?
-Nutritionists Stephanie Clarke, RD, and Willow Jarosh, RD, of C&J Nutrition recommend using the hunger scale.
+Registered dietitians Stephanie Clarke, RD, and Willow Jarosh, RD, of C&J Nutrition recommend using the hunger scale.

 "It's a scale from one to 10, with one being your absolute hungriest, feeling light-headed level, five being completely neutral (not hungry and not at all full), and 10 being really uncomfortably stuffed.
 You want to grab a snack or meal at about a three, when you're moderately hungry, and stop eating around a six, just past that completely neutral feeling."

 3: Hungry, growling belly

 5: Comfortable, light, neutral feeling

 8: Extremely full, tired from eating too much